-Figure 46: Reference geometry for mobile WSD at 1.5 m agl.
+Figure 46: Scenario 1: Reference geometry for mobile WSD at 1.5 m agl.

 The path loss shown is valid for a carrier at 650 MHz.

 Mobile WSD transmission at 10 m agl and fixed roof-top DTT reception

 The model we use is shown in below.
 A mobile WSD at 10 m agl (e.g. from a window in a multi-story house) radiates directly into a rooftop DTT antenna at 10 m agl.
 There is no receiving antenna or polarisation discrimination.
 The maximum loss from the WSD to the DTT antenna is 54.72 dB.